biasmv/pv/doc/scene.rst

 Drawing Geometric Shapes
 =========================================================================================

-Geometric shapes can be added to the 3D scene through :class:`CustomMesh`.
+Geometric shapes can be added to the 3D scene through :class:`pv.CustomMesh`.
 At the moment, only two shapes are supported: tubes and spheres.
 More can be added on request.
-A new :class:`CustomMesh` instance can be obtained by calling :func:`pv.Viewer.customMesh`.
+A new :class:`pv.CustomMesh` instance can be obtained by calling :func:`pv.Viewer.customMesh`.

 **Example**